dgroomes/aws-playground/README.md

 **NOTE**: This project was developed on macOS.
 It is for my own personal use.

-I'm going to start learning AWS by writing and deploying an AWS Lambda function using Java.
-I think this is one of the easier things to do from a conceptual standpoint and it's useful too.
+I need to learn some public cloud skills and AWS is the easiest choice.
+In this project I started my AWS learning journey by writing and deploying an AWS Lambda function using Java.
+Lambda is a great product.
+It's useful, conceptually simple, and cost-effective.

-I'll implement my function in Java 11 because Lambda supports only up to Java 11 (Corretto) as of May 2022.
+I've implemented my function in Java 11 because Lambda supports only up to Java 11 (Corretto) as of May 2022.
 While I'm interested in using Lambda's support for Docker images, I need to stick to the "paved road" to start with.
 I don't want to pile on caveats to my learning journey.